 - A parent, grandparent, or other adult caregiver must attend with the registered child and be present for the entire class, whether in person or online.

 - Engaging with your child is a high priority in our classes!
 Please come dressed in comfortable clothes, ready to sit on the floor, and participate in a time of music-making and learning.

 - Auditory stimulation is one key developmental area reinforced in our classes.
 Therefore, decreasing cell phone usage, side conversations with parents, and other distractions will increase your child’s potential.

 - We understand that children will not always be engaged in each activity as intended, especially at our youngest levels!
-If you have concerns about your child’s participation, please know your that teacher is always available for assistance!
+If you have concerns about your child’s participation, please know that your teacher is always available for assistance.
 A simple conversation can aid us in unlocking your child’s potential through music!

 Please contact firstname.lastname@example.org with any questions or concerns.

 Refund Policy: Refunds must be requested in writing and submitted by email to email@example.com.
 Upon receipt, refunds will be granted on the following schedule: